Content syndication vs. guest posting — these two tactics differ but work well when paired together in your content strategy.

 While both techniques involve resourceful content distribution, there are some key differences between the two.
 Read on to learn more about what content syndication and guest posting are, their differences, and how they can improve your SEO.

-What’s the difference between guest posting and content syndication?
+What’s the difference between guest posting vs. content syndication?

 Guest posting on blogs is different from content syndication in a few key ways: